 Collecting Judgments from Tenants

 The key objective for the owner is to gain a writ of possession.
-Obtaining a judgment for monetary damages against a residential tenant in Texas is usually an empty formality since such judgments are seldom collected.
+Obtaining a judgment for monetary damages against a residential tenant is usually an empty formality since such judgments are seldom collected.
 Texas has long been a safe haven for debtors, and both the Texas Constitution and the Property Code exempt a long list of real and personal property from execution upon a judgment.
-The average residential tenant has very little that a landlord will be allowed to take and, since garnishment of wages is unconstitutional, collection is problematic.
-Often the best strategy is to record an abstract of the judgment against the tenant in the real property records in the hopes that one day in the next ten years the tenant will become affluent enough to own and sell property.
-If this transaction occurs through a title company, the title company can be expected to collect funds to pay the judgment.
+The average residential tenant has very little that a landlord will be allowed to take and, since garnishment of wages is unconstitutional, collection may be problematic.
+Often the best strategy is to record an abstract of the judgment against the tenant in the real property records in the hopes that someday in the next ten years the tenant will become affluent enough to own and sell property.
+If this transaction occurs through a title company, the title company can be expected to collect funds to pay the judgement.

 What does the attorney need from the client?